WHO WE ARE

 What We've Achieved To date:

-- We set clear goals and objectives for ourselves, and measure our progress against them.
-The 2014-2017 CHC Strategic Action Plan has just been completed, with most of the goals and objectives being fully met.
+We set clear goals and objectives for ourselves, and measure our progress against them.
+The 2014-2017 CHC Strategic Action Plan is complete, with most of the goals and objectives being fully met.
 We have now begun to implement the 2018-2020 Plan.

 The Chilliwack Healthier Community Strategic Action Planning project resulted as a ‘next step’ from a number of community consultation and planning initiatives undertaken between 2001 and 2009 aimed at addressing critical community social issues.
 The initiatives included: